CyberCrime-Stoppers/Proton-Drive-Utilities/README.md

 - Opened Sourced & Publicly Available.

+# 📁 Archived Repository

-### !
-This Repository is a Archived of many Versions of the same App - Lists of versions opened for users to looks through.
+> ⚠️ This repository is an **archive** of many versions of the same app—a list of versions open for users to browse.

- - You can still copy, edit or distribute and/or release on your code base. free to do what you like...
+You can still copy, edit, distribute, and/or release under your own codebase.
+Feel free to do what you like!

+---

+## 📥 Official Downloads

-## Note: The official Uploads of the app is uploaded to this URL
+Note: Official builds of this app are uploaded at:

   - https://github.com/CyberCrime-Stoppers/Proton-Drive-Utility-App